flux-iac/tofu-controller/docs/how_to/upgrade-tf-controller.md

 8. Check your system logs to identify any potential issues.
 9. Push the changes you made.
 10. Resume your Terraform resources—either one-by-one for critical resources, or all of them with `tfctl resume --all`
 11. Ensure no changes are planned for deletion.
-TF-Controller has a flag to help prevent the deletion: `spec.destroyResourcesOnDeletion`.
-This is set to `false` by default.
+If you changed the value in step 6 from `spec.destroyResourcesOnDeletion` to `false`, resources will not be automatically removed.
 12. Revert back to auto-approval mode after ensuring stability.
 13. Resume any suspended Kustomization objects to restore GitOps automation.